LibreHealthIO/community-governance/GOVERNANCE.md

 # LibreHealth Community Governance

-This policy came into effect in June 2016 and will be reviewed periodically (see revision sections).
-The last modification has been made in June 2016.
+This policy came into effect in June 2016 and will be reviewed periodically (see revision history).
+The last modification has been made in February 2019.

 ## Goals